KleinYuan/tf-ft/README.md

 Step1.
 Put your datasets somewhere and train.csv under `/data/alexnet_finetune`

-Step2. train.csv should be the format with first column to be the locations of images
+Step2. train.csv should be the format with first column to be the locations of images (I put an example in the folder)

 Step3.
 Run: